toss/es-git/docs/ko/reference/classes/Repository.md

 Create a diff between the repository index and the workdir directory.

 This matches the `git diff` command.
-See the note below on `tree_to_workdir` for a discussion of the difference between `git diff` and `git diff HEAD` and how to emulate a `git diff <treeish>` using libgit2.
+See the note below on `treeToWorkdir` for a discussion of the difference between `git diff` and `git diff HEAD` and how to emulate a `git diff <treeish>` using libgit2.

-The index will be used for the "old_file" side of the delta, and the working directory will be used for the "new_file" side of the delta.
+The index will be used for the "oldFile" side of the delta, and the working directory will be used for the "newFile" side of the delta.

 If you pass `null` for the index, then the existing index of the `repo` will be used.
 In this case, the index will be refreshed from disk